-The methodology is provided here.
+The methodology is provided here (387KB, PDF).

 Note this analysis focuses on the number of people dispensed opioids, not on the number of prescriptions of these medicines.
 We have used this approach because interpreting what the number of dispensed prescriptions might mean is complicated by differences in prescribing frequency, formulation and dose, and if the medicine is to be taken ‘as needed’ or at regular times.
 We recommend further local analysis on the people receiving these medicines that accounts for these factors and the person’s clinical condition.

-What questions might these data prompt?
+What questions might the data prompt?

 - Why do some DHBs have consistently lower or higher rates than the national mean?